Illumina/manta/src/markdown/mantaUserGuide.md

   below ~200bases.
 So-called micro-inversions might be detected indirectly as combined insertion/deletion variants.
 * Fully-assembled large insertions
-    * The maximum fully-assembled insertions size should correspond to approximately twice the read-pair fragment size, but note that power to fully assemble the insertion should fall off to impractical levels before this size
+    * The maximum fully-assembled insertion size should correspond to approximately twice the read-pair fragment size, but note that power to fully assemble the insertion should fall off to impractical levels before this size